Challenging Trends: Data, Learning and the LRS

 This is why I think it’s important to start collecting data today in a standard format, even if you think recommendations won’t be a thing for a few years to come.
 When the time is right, you’ll want the data.”

-If you’d like to learn more about Learning Locker, the award-winning Learning Record Store, arrange a demo.
+If you’d like to learn more about Learning Pool LRS, the award-winning Learning Record Store, arrange a demo.